top of page

 Blue Light Card

-'Social care workers' qualify for a Blue Light Card which gives you access to online and in-store discounts from hundreds of retailers as well as savings on holidays and days out.
+'Social care workers' qualify for a Blue Light Card which allows us to access to online and in-store discounts from hundreds of retailers as well as savings on holidays and days out.
 It costs £4.99 in total to register for two years.
-Click here to go to the Blue Light Card website.

 Emotional support

-Take a look at this resource from Skills for Care which provides tips and advice about how to develop resilience to the pressures involved in care work.
-This is something members of Homecare Workers' Group talked through together at one of our online meetups.
+This resource from Skills for Care provides tips and advice about how to develop resilience to the pressures involved in care work.

-Free sessions with a qualified therapist via The Care Workers' Charity
+The Care Workers Charity - Free sessions with a qualified therapist

-If you feel you could benefit from speaking with a professional about your mental health and wellbeing, you can apply to access free support sessions with a qualified therapist via The Care Workers' Charity.
-For full information, click here.
+If you feel you could benefit from speaking with a professional about your mental health and wellbeing, you can apply to access free support sessions with a qualified therapist via The Care Workers Charity.

 Samaritans - someone to listen at any time of day

-You can always call Samaritans for free on 116 123 to have a chat with a trained volunteer about what's on your mind.
 If you are feeling overwhelmed, stressed or in despair, a Samaritans volunteer will listen.
+Call for free on 116 123 to have a chat with a trained volunteer about what's on your mind.
 If you live in Wales, you can call their main number as above, or their dedicated helpline for health and social care workers on 08004840555 (English line, 7am-11pm) or 08081642777 (Welsh line, 7pm-11pm).

 Mind - the mental health charity